Sony NEX-7 vs RX10 IV

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha NEX-7 and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the NEX-7 does not offer wifi capability.
+In contrast, the NEX-7 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the NEX-7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the NEX-7 has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the NEX-7 from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is there a clear favorite between the Sony NEX-7 and the Sony RX10 IV?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.